-Stake- Engagement Links holders Policy Contents LINKS Future Generations We aim to pass on a sustainable global environment to future generations.
-Experi- ence-based environmental protection activi- ties Protecting the Global Environment through Products and Services (Green Gift Planet GEN- KI Program) Research Institutions To respond to disasters caused by climate change, we will enhance our natural disaster risk assessment through industry-academia collaboration and will provide products and services for stable responses to disasters in the future.
-Climate change and natural disas- ter risk research Promoting Research on Climate Change and Natural Disaster Risks >> External Initiatives, Organizations, Governments To respond to global-scale issues such as climate change, poverty, human rights and resource and energy issues and help create a secure, safe and sus- tainable future, we will collaborate with governments and industry organizations and participate in initia- tives that include the United Nations Global Compact and the United Nations Environment Programme Finance Initiative (UNEP FI), and undertake activities in cooperation with a variety of stakeholders toward resolving these issues.
-Participation in initiatives External Evaluations and Participation in Initiatives >> Based on the Tokio Marine Group Sustainability Charter that states, "We intend to disclose infor- mation timely and appropriately and to promote News release News release News News Media dialogue with all our stakeholders to ensure effective corporate management," we will cooperate with the media and carry out fair, timely and proper disclosure of company information to gain the trust and under- standing of our stakeholders.
-Tokio Marine Holdings cor- porate website (Sustainability page) Tokio Marine Holdings Corporate Website (Sustainability Page)
+Engagement Links Policy Contents Experience-Protecting the Global Environment through based We aim to pass on a sustainable global environment Products and Services (Green Gift Planet environmental Generations to future generations. protection GENKI Program) >> . activities To respond to disasters caused by climate change, Climate change we will enhance our natural disaster risk assessment Promoting Research on Climate Change and and natural through industry-academia collaboration and will Institutions disaster risk Natural Disaster Risks >> provide products and services for stable responses to research disasters in the future.
+To respond to global-scale issues such as climate change, poverty, human rights and resource and energy issues and help create a secure, safe and sustainable future, we will collaborate with governments and industry organizations and External Evaluations and Participation in Participation in Organizations, participate in initiatives that include the United initiatives Initiatives >> Governments Nations Global Compact and the United Nations

+Environment Programme Finance Initiative (UNEP FI), and undertake activities in cooperation with a variety of stakeholders toward resolving these issues.
+Based on the Tokio Marine Group Sustainability Charter that states, "We intend to disclose information timely and appropriately and to promote News release C News release dialogue with all our stakeholders to ensure effective corporate management," we will cooperate with the media and carry out fair, timely and proper disclosure of company information to gain the trust and understanding of our stakeholders.
+Tokio Marine Holdings corporate website (Sustainability page) Tokio Marine Holdings Corporate Website (Sustainability Page)